griff4692/latent-trees/README.md

 # latent-trees

-This is the code-base for the final project for Neural Networks for Machine Translation
+This is the code-base for the final project for Neural Networks for Natural Language Processing

 The `master` branch has the basic SPINN implemented.